satvik1311/satvik1311/README.md

 - 👋 Hi, I’m @satvik1311
-- 👀 I’m interested in: AI and ML , Cyber Security , Data Science
+- 👀 I’m interested in: Web3 , Web development, Ai and ML
-- 🌱 I’m currently learning Java Programming with OOPs
+- 🌱 I’m currently practising my DSA
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Mern Stack Projects and web3 projects
 - 📫 How to reach me: [satvik.gaur12@gmail.com](https://www.linkedin.com/in/satvik-gaur-a550842a5/)
 - 😄 Pronouns: he/him
 - ⚡ Fact:You can either have results or excuses not both